 Carlo Maderno, nephew of Domenico Fontana, and Bernini will then complete the construction of the facade, the embellishment of the inside of the basilica and the construction of the Great Colonnade, marking the transition to the Baroque architecture, made of surprising dimensions, creativity and harmony.

-Standing in the center is the Vatican Obelisk which once stood in the center of the circus in which Saint Peter was executed.
+Vatican Obelisk which once stood in the center of the circus in which Saint Peter was executed.

 The Baroque touch is visible in the colonnade of Bernini composed by 284 Doric columns and 88 pillars that surround the entire basilica Travertine thought of as the symbolic embrace of the faithful alike.